 Significance of Biomagnification in Toxicology

-- It may impair an organism's capacity for adaptation, survival, and procreation.
+- It might hinder an organism's capacity for adaptation, survival, and procreation.

-- Any toxic accumulation in the tissues of resistant species at progressively higher stages of a food chain is known as biomagnification.
+- Any toxic buildup in the tissues of resistant species at progressively higher levels of a food chain is known as biomagnification.

 Biomagnification is essential in Toxicology as it provides information on the number of pollutants in a specific location and aids Toxicology in offering accurate information.
-There are suggestions about how the pollutants influence ecosystems and populations in the information about the contaminants.
+It is an important procedure that gives clues about the effect of pollutants on ecosystems and populations.